 - Have been convicted of violent lawbreaking or arson

 - Have a significant or communicable health condition or illness requiring ongoing care

 Prosper Healthcare Lending

 New Hope Boys Home has partnered with Prosper HealthCare Lending as a potential lender.
 Prosper HealthCare Lending simplifies the process of paying for our program.
 You’ll learn quite quickly if you qualify for a loan.
 Only apply after you have started the application process and we deem your son a good fit for our program.
 Ask us for the contact link.

 Sometimes the church or civic organization that a parent belongs to will assist with treatment costs.
 Discussing your situation with the Pastor of your church or president of your group may lead to financial assistance.

 Most families network with their friends and family to help raise the funds required for the program.

 Please remember that even though Teen Challenge of Texas is a 501c(3) charitable organization, we are not able to provide a tax-deductible receipt for any payment that is designated towards a student’s tuition, board or other schooling costs.
 Undesignated gifts to our program’s general fund are tax-deductible.

-Typically, insurance does not pay for any part of your boy’s time at New Hope Boys Home since we are licensed as a boarding school, not a residential treatment center (such facilities often cost 2-3 times more than what we charge).
+Typically, insurance does not pay for any part of your boy’s time at New Hope Boys Home since we are licensed as a GRO (General Residential Operation) offering child care services, not a residential treatment center (such facilities often cost 2-3 times more than what we charge).
 In any event, you should contact your insurance provider.